The Best Horror Movies on Netflix Right Now

 Any time is the right time to watch a horror movie.
 Waiting for October to indulge in frightening films is the old way to get your tricks and treats, like renting from Blockbuster or not using Treatster to map out which houses give out the best candy.
 No, in the modern world you can sit back and enjoy your scares from the comfort of your own couch thanks to screaming streaming content from Netflix.

 With that in mind, we’ve put together a list of the Best Horror Movies on Netflix right now, an evolving list that will provide you with classic horror selections and modern cuts to get your fright fix.
-This month, you can find modern takes on Stephen King stories to contemporary horror like Under the Shadow, and more.
+This month, you can find modern takes on Stephen King stories to contemporary horror like The Conjuring, and more.
 There’s something for everyone here and more to come as Netflix continues to expand its catalog.
 “Viewer beware, you’re in for a scare!”

 Director: Christophe Gans